Exceptional performance. Low power consumption. Low cost. And a variety of end uses and applications.

 The Active Optical Cables Difference

-As we noted above, AOCs were primarily created as an alternative to the copper cable, notably as it pertains to data centers where copper’s bulky, heavy makeup made it more difficult to manage and electromagnetic interference had a tendency to hamper performance.
+As we noted above, Active Optical Cable Assemblies were primarily created as an alternative to the copper cable, notably as it pertains to data centers where copper’s bulky, heavy makeup made it more difficult to manage and electromagnetic interference had a tendency to hamper performance.

 There are a variety of other benefits to using Active Optical Cables, which include: